-The Creative Labs Pebbles (link to compare prices on Amazon and B&H Photo/Video) are USB computer speakers that have a single 2″ driver.
+The Creative Labs Pebbles (link to check the price on Amazon) are USB computer speakers that have a single 2″ driver.

 Note that these speakers are a stereo pair.
 Like stereo headphones, there is a single driver for each audio channel.

 There are several types of headphone and loudspeaker drivers that utilize different design and working principles to convert audio into sound.

 The most common driver type, by far, is the moving-coil dynamic driver.

 The Moving-Coil Driver

 The moving-coil driver converts audio signal into sound waves via principles of electromagnetism.